-In the following article you can read more about this antenna.
+In the following article, you can read more about this antenna.

-As a first stage amplifier I’m using GRF2071 from Guerilla RF.
+As a first stage amplifier, I’m using GRF2071 from Guerilla RF.

-Thank you guys from Guerilla (Eugene Proenza, Alan Ake, Frank Nicosia and others) for the great technical and information support.
+Thank you guys from Guerilla (Eugene Proenza, Alan Ake, Frank Nicosia, and others) for the great technical and information support.

-Here is frequency response of this part
+Here is the frequency response of this part

 Filter frequency response:

-Full schematic of the LNA:
+A full schematic of the LNA: